 \section{Abstract}

-Aspect-based sentiment analysis (ABSA) task aim at associating a piece of text with a set of aspects and meanwhile infer their respective sentimental polarities.
-The state-of-the-art approaches are built upon fine-tuning of various pre-trained language models.
-They commonly attempt to learn aspect-specific representation from the corpus.
-Unfortunately, the aspect is often expressed implicitly through a set of representatives and thus renders implicit mapping process unattainable unless sufficient labeled examples are available.
-However, high-quality labeled examples may not be readily available in real-world scenarios.
-In this paper, we propose to jointly address aspect categorization and aspect-based sentiment subtasks in a unified framework.
-Specifically, we first introduce a simple but effective mechanism to construct an auxiliary-sentence for the implicit aspect based on the semantic information in the corpus.
-Then, we encourage BERT to learn the aspect-specific representation in response to the automatically constructed auxiliary-sentence instead of the aspect itself.
-Finally, we empirically evaluate the performance of the proposed solution by a comparative study on real benchmark datasets for both ABSA and Targeted-ABSA tasks.
-Our extensive experiments show that it consistently achieves state-of-the-art performance in terms of aspect categorization and aspect-based sentiment across all datasets and the improvement margins are considerable.
-The code of BERT-ASC is available in Github\footnote{ The code of BERT-ASC: \url{https://github.com/amurtadha/BERT-ASC}.}.
+Aspect-based sentiment analysis (ABSA) aims to associate a text with a set of aspects and infer their respective sentimental polarities.
+State-of-the-art approaches are built on fine-tuning pre-trained language models, focusing on learning aspect-specific representations from the corpus.
+However, aspects are often expressed implicitly, making implicit mapping challenging without sufficient labeled examples, which may be scarce in real-world scenarios.
+This paper proposes a unified framework to address aspect categorization and aspect-based sentiment subtasks.
+We introduce a mechanism to construct an auxiliary-sentence for the implicit aspect using the corpus's semantic information.
+We then encourage BERT to learn aspect-specific representation in response to this auxiliary-sentence, not the aspect itself.
+We evaluate our approach on real benchmark datasets for both ABSA and Targeted-ABSA tasks.
+Our experiments show that it consistently achieves state-of-the-art performance in aspect categorization and aspect-based sentiment across all datasets, with considerable improvement margins.
+The BERT-ASC code is available at \href{https://github.com/amurtadha/BERT-ASC}{https://github.com/amurtadha/BERT-ASC}.